aysintumay/GORMPO_abiomed/abiomed_env/README.md

 ## Key Features

 ### Environment Interface
+- **Digital Twin**: The transformer-based digital twin model and its training code is provided in `model.py`.
+As we cannot share the proprietary training medical data, we have included the trained digital twin and synthesized dummy data in the `data/` folder.
 - **Observation Space**: Continuous vector of physiological parameters.
-The features are, in the pickle files of `/abiomed/downsampled/`.
+The features are, in the pickle files of `data/`.
 ```python
     ['PumpPressure', 'PumpSpeed', 'PumpFLow', 'LVP', 'LVEDP', 'SYSTOLIC','DIASTOLIC','PULSAT','PumpCurrent','Heart Rate', 'ESE_lv','Pump Level']
 ```